aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

 then construct a list of all [compound beacons](./beacons.md#compound-beacon) that have a [non-sensitive part](./beacons.md#non-sensitive-part-initialization) with a `name` equal to the [Beacon Key Field Name](#beacon-key-field-name).
-If if this list of compound beacons is empty then get beacon key for query MUST fail.
+If this list of compound beacons is empty then get beacon key for query MUST fail.

 Construct a list of filter expression and key condition expression from the [Query Object]